Sillitoe tartan: Malaysia

 The Royal Malaysia Police use a gold and blue Sillitoe tartan on some patrol vehicles and full pattern on some tow trucks, but not on motorbikes, uniforms, or insignia.

+Mexico

+The Guardia Nacional uses black and white Sillitoe tartan markings on all of their fleets, but they are not used on uniforms.

 Netherlands

 The plan for a national uniform for local municipal enforcement officers contains the Sillitoe tartan patterns on the cap and shirts, sweaters and jackets on a uniform similar to that of the Spanish local police.

 Norway

-The different emergency units of Norway can be distinguished by the colour scheme of the Sillitoe tartan, where the checquer pattern alternates between a colour and reflective white squares.
+The different emergency units of Norway can be distinguished by the colour scheme of the Sillitoe tartan, where the chequer pattern alternates between a colour and reflective white squares.